-Bridgemarq could, from time to time, be the subject of complaints or litigation from members of the public complaining about poor service, misrepresentation or other legal issues.
-Bridgemarq could also be the subject of complaints or litigation from its Franchisees or REALTORS® about Franchise contract issues or other operational issues.
-Adverse publicity resulting from such allegations could materially affect revenue to Brokers and Franchise fees received by Bridgemarq and could cause reputational harm to Bridgemarq, whether the allegations are true or not, and whether Bridgemarq or a Franchisee is ultimately held liable.
+Bridgemarq has been and could be, from time to time, the subject of complaints or litigation from members of the public complaining about poor service, misrepresentation or other legal issues.
+Bridgemarq has been and could also be the subject of complaints or litigation from its Franchisees or REALTORS® about Franchise contract issues or other operational issues.
+Adverse publicity resulting from such allegations could materially affect revenue to Brokers (including the Brokerage Operations) and Franchise fees received by Bridgemarq and could cause reputational harm to Bridgemarq, whether the allegations are true or not, and whether Bridgemarq or a Franchisee is ultimately held liable